-The University's Equality Policy provides for an inclusive environment, which 'promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected to assist them in reaching their full potential'.
+The University's Equality Policy provides for an inclusive environment, which 'promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.'

 In the Equality Act 2010 age is one of the ‘protected characteristics’ on the grounds of which people are protected against unfair discrimination.
 All members of the University are encouraged to be alert to possible unconscious bias, and to make decisions about people against clear criteria.